Located in the Hokuriku region of Japan, Ishikawa Prefecture offers a diverse range of activities and attractions that are sure to leave you in awe.

 Another must-experience aspect of tea house culture is attending a traditional Japanese tea ceremony.

-In Ishikawa Prefecture, one popular place to experience a tea ceremony held in a beautiful setting is the Oyama Shrine.
+In Ishikawa Prefecture, the Oyama Shrine is a popular place to experience a tea ceremony in a beautiful setting.

 Here, you can not only immerse yourself in the tranquil surroundings and learn about the history and cultural significance of the ceremony but also observe the preparation and presentation of matcha green tea.